DSchroer/schroer.ca/source/_posts/fractured-hand.md

 ### TLDR
 * Get things looked at, even if they only seem a little off.
 * Keep personal copies of your medical documents.
 * Always find the right specialist for your situation.
-Its ok to get a second opinion.
+It's ok to get a second opinion.